Just a small winkJen Dies

 Metta meditation does the same.
-Metta means loving kindness, and the Metta Meditation is a way to cultivate compassion.
-First, in our own hearts, and then generated outward.
-It is about purifying your own heart and mind.
+“Metta” means loving kindness, and the Metta Meditation is a way to cultivate compassion.
+We do it first in our own hearts and then generate it outwards.
+It is about purifying our own hearts and minds.

-Metta involves concentrating and reciting, silently or out loud, phrases of good wishes for yourself and for others.
+Metta involves concentrating and reciting, silently or aloud, phrases of good wishes for yourself and for others.

-It is designed to purify us of our ill will, and replace it with goodwill.
-You work up a ladder of sorts, starting with yourself, then family and friends, people you feel good about.
-Ultimately, and with compassion toward yourself, and as you are ready, you extend wishes for safety, happiness, and peace to those you dislike, and to those you consider your enemies.
+It is designed to purify us of our ill will and replace it with goodwill.
+We work up a ladder of sorts, starting with ourselves and then moving to family and friends, people we feel good about.
+Ultimately, with compassion toward ourselves, as we are ready, we extend wishes for safety, happiness, and peace to those we dislike, and to those we consider our enemies.

-It’s a tall order, but it will help you as much as it does the people you extend your love and kindness toward.
+It’s a tall order, but it will help us as much as it will the people toward whom we extend our love and kindness.

-Metta is not a magical spell you cast on the whole population.
+Metta is not a magical spell we cast on the whole population.
 It is not a cure for oppression.
-It is a way to get out of our heads, and the justified opinions which dominate our thoughts.
-When we live from the heart center, something much greater guides us.
+It is a way to get out of our heads, and the justified opinions that dominate our thoughts.
+When we live from the heart-center, something much greater guides us.
 Thich Nhat Hanh says,